Before you get started

 Tip #9: Raise your glasses to a tasty sip of pumpkin beer.
 Photo: Flickr/mfajardo

 Pumpkin beer is steadily gaining popularity as a fall pub classic.
 But why settle for a mass-produced pint when you can make your own using Halloween pumpkins?
 If this is your first time brewing beer, keep in mind that the process may take a little patience.
-But a detailed tutorial like this one from The Brew Sitewill help you do it right.
+But a detailed

 The guys at The Brew Site know their beer.
 So, you can rest assured that this brew is spot-on.
 The best part of this recipe?
 It only needs 3 weeks to ferment – meaning you can spend more time sipping and less time waiting.